-The switch to an off-site worker preference is marked mainly by wider accessibility to the tools and technology that make remote work possible.
-Couple this with a recent need for wide-scale social distancing, and many small businesses may be entering uncharted remote work territory.
+The switch to an off-site worker preference is marked mainly by broader access to the tools and technology that make remote work possible.
+Couple this with a new need for wide-scale social distancing, and many small businesses may be entering uncharted remote work territory.

 Whether this is your company’s first or 50th day of working as a distributed team, here are the first steps you can take to ensure peak employee productivity, engagement, and general wellness as they move from your office space to their home desks.